franciscoescher/gosimplerest/README.md

 `func Add<name>Handlers(router <new type>, *sql.DB, l *logrus.Logger, resources []Resource, ...mid <middleware handlers type for your router>)`

-This function should add the routes to the router, using the handlers form the `handlers.go` file.
+This function should add the routes to the router, using the handlers from the `handlers` folder.

 The url parameters should be passed to the handlers in the request context, using the `GetRequestWithParams` function.